Data Privacy Notice

-Our using your personal information is justified by our interest in making our website accessible as described above.
+Our using your personal information is justified by our legitimate interest in collecting data as described above.
 We do not use your data to draw conclusions about you as an individual.
-The sole recipients of your data are the responsible body and, if applicable, their data processor.
+The sole recipients of your data are the responsible body and, if applicable, data processors.

 We might statistically evaluate anonymised information of this kind to optimise our internet presence and the underlying technology.

 Like many other websites, we use so-called cookies.
 Cookies are small text files transmitted from a web server to your hard drive.
 In doing so, we automatically collect certain information such as, for example, your IP address, browser used, operating system and internet connection.

 Cookies cannot be used to execute applications or to transmit a virus onto your computer.
 Based on the information contained in the cookies, we can facilitate the navigation and correct display of our website.